valist-io/valist-subgraph/README.md

 # Valist Subgraph

-This repo contains the Valist subgraphs.
-Each subgraph is a package located in the `subgraphs` directory.
+This repo contains the Valist subgraph.

 ## Development